Basics: Microservices and FaaS – a fad or a real difference?

-The main attractiveness of serverless computing is allowing developers to pay-as-you-go.
+The main attractiveness of FaaS computing is allowing developers to pay-as-you-go.
 So the services you use, that is what you pay for.
 To put it in perspective, instead of paying a monthly plan for your mobile cellular data, you are charged only for the data you consume.

 So serverless outshines everything?

-Going serverless isn’t always the best option, or even feasible, for some applications.
+Going FaaS isn’t always the best option, or even feasible, for some applications.
 While developers could go into details about technicalities, the main idea is that there are design constraints and sometimes losing control over how the server operates can pose issues.
 But, let’s have a look at where it performs well.

 The keyword here is Function.
 Your service needs to operate like a mathematical function.
 Each invocation must be stateless.
 No information is stored, therefore any subsequent request will not be able to pass on data.

-As FaaS provides scaling on demand, it can only do that if there is no state management.
+As serverless provides scaling on demand, it can only do that if there is no state management.
 So if your application is headed into the direction of models like RESTful, then you are in for a good treat.